bean-buzz/beanbuzz-part-b/README.md

 # Testing

-> NOTE: Some dropdowns include multiple screenshots and may be easy to miss unless you scroll.
+> NOTE: Some dropdowns include multiple screenshots and may be easy to miss unless you scroll down once opened.

 ## Development
 ### Registration